lexicalunit/event-watch/README.md

 ## Configuration

-Set most configuration options by opening this package's settings once it's installed.
-Configuring schedule data, however, by editing your Atom configuration file.
-You can open it using
+Most configuration options for this package are available through your Atom settings panel.
+Schedule data on the other hand must be edited directly.
+Open your Atom configuration file:

 ```
 Command Palette ➔ Application: Open Your Config